ciscoheat/deepstate/README.md

 ## DataClass support

 The library [DataClass](https://github.com/ciscoheat/dataclass) is a nice supplement to deepstate, since it has got validation, null checks, JSON export, etc, for your data.
 It works out-of-the-box, simply create a DataClass with final fields, and use it in `DeepState<T>`.

-## Compiler defines

-`-D deepstate-public-update` - As default, the `update` methods can only be called from within the class that inherits from `DeepState<T>`, to keep state changes in the same place.
-With this define, they will become public, creating a kind of free-for-all state update object, instead of the more controlled situation with action methods.

 ## Roadmap